-Rationale: Linezolid (LNZ) induced Cutaneous Adverse Drug Reactions (CADRs) are rare atypical presentation.
-Till date, there are very few published case reports on the LNZ induced CADRs
+Rationale: Linezolid (LNZ) induced Cutaneous Adverse Drug Reactions (CADRs) have

+rare atypical presentation.
+Till date, there are very few published case reports on LNZ induced CADRs

-among the multidrug resistant patients suffering from Infective Endocarditis (MDR
+among the multidrug-resistant patients suffering from Infective Endocarditis (MDR IE).
+Here,

-Case report: A 24-year-old female patient was admitted to the hospital with chief complaints
+Case Report: A 24-year-old female patient was admitted to the hospital with chief complaints of

-c) associated with rigors, chills, and shortness of breath (grade IV) since last 4 days.
+fever (101°C) associated with rigors, chills, and shortness of breath (grade IV) for the past 4 days.

-She was diagnosed with a MDR IE, having a prior history of rheumatic heart disease.
+She was diagnosed with MDR IE, having a prior history of rheumatic heart disease.
 She was prescribed

 LNZ 600mg IV BD for MDR IE, against Staphylococcus coagulase-negative.
 The patient

-experienced flares of cutaneous reactions with multiple hyper
+experienced flares of cutaneous reactions with multiple hyper-pigmented maculopapular lesions all

-Conclusion: Healthcare Professionals should be vigilant for the rare CADRs, while monitoring the patients
+Conclusion: Healthcare professionals should be vigilant for rare CADRs, while monitoring the patients

-on LNZ therapy especially on MDR patients as they are exposed to multiple drugs.
+on LNZ therapy especially in MDR patients as they are exposed to multiple drugs.
 Moreover,

-strengthened spontaneous reporting is required for a better
+strengthened spontaneous reporting is required for better quantification.